numpy/numpy/doc/source/user/absolute_beginners.rst

 .. image:: images/np_matrix_broadcasting.png

-Be aware that when NumPy prints N-Dimensional arrays, the last axis is looped over the fastest while the first axis is the slowest.
+Be aware that when NumPy prints N-dimensional arrays, the last axis is looped over the fastest while the first axis is the slowest.
 That means that::

   >>> np.ones((4, 3, 2))